 Medi-Cal

-medi cal
+medi cal logo

 Medi-Cal is California’s version of the Federal Medicaid program.
 Medi-Cal offers no-cost and low-cost health coverage to eligible people who live in California.